-The Centre for Robotics and Autonomous System at the University of Salford is one of the largest Robotics groups in the UK.
 The Centre, which is site of the UK’s National Advanced Robotics Research Centre, is renowned for fostering interdisciplinary activities both in academic research and within projects stemming from collaborations with partners among the major players in different industries.

 Over the years, the Centre gained a two-fold advantage: robust technical know-how within individual research areas, and a uniquely wide perspective of the application of different technology based on robotics and automation in several industries, which, in turn, is extremely beneficial from a system integration standpoint.